rune-rs/rune/FUTURE_OPTIMIZATIONS.md

 Static strings are currently copied to the stack when they are access.

-Instead, introduce a `ValuePtr::StaticString(usize)` which references the slot from the unit directly.
+Instead, introduce a `Value::StaticString(usize)` which references the slot from the unit directly.

 ## Use less anonymous stack variables during pattern matching